httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 RFC 7540 stream priority (see {{Section 5.3 of ?RFC7540}}) is a complex system where clients signal stream dependencies and weights to describe an unbalanced tree.
-It suffered from limited deployment and interoperability and was deprecated in a revision of HTTP/2 {{HTTP2}}.
+It suffered from limited deployment and interoperability and has been deprecated in a revision of HTTP/2 {{HTTP2}}.
 HTTP/2 retains these protocol elements in order to maintain wire compatibility (see {{Section 5.3.2 of HTTP2}}), which means that they might still be used even in the presence of alternative signaling, such as the scheme this document describes.

 Many RFC 7540 server implementations do not act on HTTP/2 priority signals.